mikf/gallery-dl/docs/configuration.rst

         that are either automatically recognized or machine translated.

         The source types and languages can be listed in any order.
+Note
+    It is not possible to filter all subtitles of a specific source type, while also filtering for additional languages of another source type.
+    (e.g. any ASR subtitle + fra-FR of any source type) For this, refer to `extractor.*.image-filter`_.

 extractor.tiktok.photos